machinalis/iepy/docs/tutorial.rst

 Once you have your database with the documents you want to analyze, you have to run the pre-process to generate all the information needed by IEPY's core.

-The preprocessing pipeline runs the following steps:

-    * Text tokenization and sentence splitting.
-    * Text lemmatization
-    * Part-Of-Speech (POS) tagging.
-    * Named Entity Recognition (NER).
-    * Syntactic parsing.
-    * TextSegments creation (internal IEPY text unit).
+The preprocessing pipeline runs a series of steps such as text tokenization, sentence splitting, lemmatization part-of-speech tagging, and named entity recognition

+:doc:`Read more about the pre-process here. <preprocess>`

 Your IEPY application comes with code to run all the preprocessing steps.
 You can run it by doing:

 .. code-block:: bash